Candice Swanepoel Rocks Pink Swimsuit And Stretches Out Seductively Over Rocks

-Victoria’s Secret Angel Candice Swanepoel had her 13.6 million Instagram followers drooling with a swimsuit snap taken from a photoshoot for her swimwear brand, Tropic of C. Swanepoel noted in the caption that it was from the “unpublished archives,” meaning that the photo hasn’t been used in campaigns for the brand yet.
+Victoria’s Secret Angel Candice Swanepoel’s 13.6 million Instagram followers were practically drooling after she shared a swimsuit snap taken from a photoshoot for her swimwear brand, Tropic of C. Swanepoel noted in the caption that the image was from the “unpublished archives,” meaning that the photo hasn’t been used in campaigns for the brand yet.
 The blonde bombshell looked absolutely stunning in the snap.

 In the picture, Swanepoel rocked a soft pink one-piece swimsuit that clung to her curves.
-While the top of the suit didn’t plunge down too low, and none of her cleavage was on display, the sides stretched high over her hips to elongate her mile-long legs.
+While the top of the suit didn’t plunge too low, and none of her cleavage was on display, the sides stretched high over her hips to elongate her mile-long legs.
 The back of the suit wasn’t visible in the snap, but Swanepoel sprawled out across a ledge within a body of rocks in Fernando de Noronha, Brazil.

-Swanepoel’s arms were raised above her head in the shot, elongating her body, and her blonde hair tumbled down the rocks in waves.
-She stared straight at the camera with a seductive gaze, and her physique looked insane in the shot.
-Since the focus was on the swimwear, Swanepoel decided to keep her makeup fairly neutral and simply, with a sultry eye makeup look and soft pink lips.
-In addition to being featured in the brand’s campaigns, Swanepoel is actually the founder, creative director and CEO of Tropic of C.
+Swanepoel’s arms were raised above her head in the shot, elongating her body as her blonde hair tumbled down the rocks in waves.
+She stared straight into the camera with a seductive gaze while the shot captured her insane physique.
+Since the focus was on the swimwear, Swanepoel decided to keep her makeup fairly neutral and simple, with sultry eyes and soft pink lips.
+In addition to being featured in the brand’s campaigns, Swanepoel is the founder, creative director and CEO of Tropic of C.

-Her followers couldn’t get enough of the South African stunner, and the post received over 151,000 likes within just two hours.
+The model’s followers couldn’t get enough of the South African stunner.
+The post received more than 151,000 likes within just two hours of being shared.

 Her followers took to the comments section to share their appreciation of Swanepoel’s stunning beauty in the shot.